icon-project/documentation/references/swift-sdk.md

 excerpt: "The source code is found on Github at https://github.com/icon-project/ICONKit"
 ---

 ICON supports SDK for 3rd party or user services development.
 You can integrate ICON SDK for your project and utilize ICON’s functionality.
-This document provides you with an information of installation and basic usage guideline.
+This document provides you with information on installation and basic usage guideline.

 Get different types of examples as follows.